zersiax/zersiax.github.io/session1.md

 After you've done that, the basic idea of Git works like this:

 * First, you change one or more files, just by working on them.
 At this point, running "git status" will tell you there are untracked changes present.
 * Next, you add the changes to a kind of staging area.
 This extra step is here because you may not always want to snapshot all your changes, maybe just some of them, or even just one single file.
-You do this by using the "git add" command, with the file or folder in question as it's argument.
+You do this by using the "git add" command, with the file or folder in question as its argument.
 * Finally, you commit your changes.
 This is akin to making a snapshot f the project at that point in time, one you can always come back to should you need to.
 For this, you use the "git commit" command, generally using the -m switch followed by a commit message in quotes.
 Something like: git commit -m "Fixed typo".

 At this point, this version of the project is saved and retrievable.
 If you're with me so far, you're good to go for most of the course.

 Git can do more than just this, though.
 In what's known as a branch\*, you essentially tell Git to still keep track of the changes you make, but in a different ...well ...branch, a branching path from the main road as it were.
 You may or may not come back to the main road at some point, but for now you just want to work on something without it affecting the main road, in such a way that you can instantly switch back and forth between the main road and your branching path.
 Changes in a branch are isolated from the main road and vice versa, they have a shared starting point but that is all they have in common.
 Once you are done with your branch, you can perform a merge\*, which tries to integrate the changes you made into your branch back into the main road.
 At this point, the main road would be affected by your branch, and if the merge succeeds, your branch is no longer required and can safely be deleted.

 In a developer team, if you are working on a new feature, you would do this in a branch.
-That way, you can work on the feature without breaking the product you're working on, even ush* your changes online and have your colleagues look at them, and only merge them into the main product once you're sure everything works.
+That way, you can work on the feature without breaking the product you're working on, even push* your changes online and have your colleagues look at them, and only merge them into the main product once you're sure everything works.
 More on that below.

 ### Resources